tantansir/tantansir.github.io/_pages/about.md

 Currently, I am focusing on:

-(1) Large-scale AI-enhanced geospatial data analysis to uncover urban behavioral patterns
+(1) Mobility and accessibility of urban infrastructure for people with disabilities

-(2) Mobility and accessibility in urban infrastructure for people with disabilities
+(2) Visual aesthetics and urban perception to inform urban design and regeneration

-(3) Visual aesthetics in urban perception to inform urban design and regeneration
+(3) Large-scale AI-enhanced geospatial analysis of how urban environments and planning shape human behavior

-(4) Multimodal urban data fusion for constructing virtual urban agents and urban digital twins for sustainable and equitable cities
+(4) Multimodal urban data fusion for constructing virtual urban agents and digital twins for sustainable and equitable cities

 (5) Embodied urban intelligence that coordinates interactions among autonomous vehicles, drones, and pedestrians